thkitapci/Inference_of_TF_regulatory_networks/README.md

                    Output file : expression_covariation_tf_14.txt  ( file has expression covariation between each TF of interest and 7805 genes .First column is genes_names which pulled out in file (genes_name_TF.txt) for next step)

-#pull out the positions of the genes which have correlated values between -1 and 1 with each TF of interest from gtf file
+#Pull out the positions of the genes which have correlated values between -1 and 1 with each TF of interest from gtf file

 `awk '{if($3=="gene")print;}' Drosophila_melanogaster.BDGP5.75.gtf >result1.txt`